AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/user-and-license-management.md

 ## License Usage {#license-usage}

+Interactive Webinars offers specific licenses to create Adobe Connect events.
 Every time a license is added, a new license usage box will appear.
+Marketo Admins can view (not edit) the licenses by follwing the steps below.
+Contact the Adobe Account Team (your Account Manager) to acquire additional licenses.

 1. Go to the **Admin** area.